natemaia/dk/README.md

 - Unix socket communication for controlling and configuring the wm similar to bspwm.

-- No Keybinds built in method for binding keys, you'll need an external program like `sxhkd`.
+- No built in method for binding keys, you'll need an external program like sxhkd.

 - Supports more [ewmh standards](https://specifications.freedesktop.org/wm-spec/wm-spec-latest.html)
 for better interoperability with other programs and applications.

-- No source lines restrictions yet.

-- Likely more bugs/errors.
+- This is still under active development so expect bugs/errors, please open an issue or contact me.

 #### Installation

-You need the xcb headers, on Arch Linux you can run
+You need the xcb headers, if you're on Arch Linux you can run

 ```
 pacman -S xcb-proto xcb-util xcb-util-wm xcb-util-cursor xcb-util-keysyms
 ```
-On other systems packages with similar names should be available.
+Other systems should have packages with similar names.

-Furthermore yaxwm offers no key binds so you will need a third party program like `sxhkd` in order to launch programs and control the wm.
+As mentioned above, yaxwm has no key binds outside of mouse movement so you'll need an external program like sxhkd to launch programs and control the window manager.

 To compile run